Don’t Let Schools Zones Become Death Zones

-- Teach your child to look for and obey traffic and crossing signals both when walking an when riding their bike.
+- Teach your child to look for and obey traffic and crossing signals both when walking and when riding their bike.

 - Create a specific route for your child to use when walking or biking to school.
 Travel this route with them until they know it on their own.

-As drivers, we need to be responsible and on the look out for children sharing the streets.
+As drivers, we need to be responsible and on the lookout for children sharing the streets.
 Mornings and afternoons are busy times for children going to and from school.
-Take extra cautions during these times of day during the school year.
+Take extra caution during these times of day during the school year.